ForLoopNelson/Sounds-Spooky/README.md

 # Mobile
-`Maybe change the go to current sfxs button placement and design` `User Post page looks wonky on ipad and similiar sized screens`
+`Maybe change the go to current sfxs button placement and design` `Audio posts on feed page can get stacked weird looking on mobile devices.`